baxtersa/baxtersa.github.io/about.md

 Education
 ===
 ---
- - **University of Massachusetts** - M.S./Ph.D. in Computer Science.
-In Progress.
+ - **University of Massachusetts** - M.S. in Computer Science.
+December 2018.
  - **Boston College** - B.A. in Computer Science and B.S. in Mathematics.
 May 2014.

 <br />